 Workflow

-6. Once the translation has been delivered, the source text, the translation and any relevant terminology will be entered into our translation memory software – provided that the translation does not contain any sensitive data.
+6. Once the translation has been delivered, the source text, the translation and any relevant terminology will be entered into our translation memory software – provided that the translation does not contain any personal data.
 This ensures that previous translations are available to us should similar texts need to be translated at some future date.

 Please note: